 Office Apps On-premises and in the Cloud

 The productivity applications bundled in various versions of Microsoft's Office desktop suites and Microsoft 365 (formerly Office 365) subscription plans include Word, Excel, Outlook, and PowerPoint .
 Each of these products is the market leader in its class, and in the minds of many users these applications have become synonymous respectively with word processing, spread sheets, email, and presentations.
 Since the release of Microsoft Office 2010, these programs have moved to the realm of 64-bit computing.
 With the introduction of Office 2013 desktop and Microsoft Office 365, these apps have been enhanced with advanced support for cloud computing, collaboration, mobility, and integration with other key Microsoft platforms such as SharePoint, SQL Server, Exchange, and Skype for Business or Microsoft Teams.

 To tap into the full benefits of Microsoft Office desktop or Microsoft 365 and to manage a highly interconnected ecosystem efficiently requires a broad understanding of Microsoft technology, network infrastructure, data security, and successful business processes.
-Progent's Microsoft-certified consultants, Cisco-certified CCIE network engineers, CISSP-ISSP certified security professionals, and seasoned information technology experts can help small businesses integrate Microsoft Office and Microsoft 365 applications into a cohesive solution that offers quick return on investment and results in better business outcomes.
+Progent's Microsoft-certified consultants, Cisco-certified CCIE network engineers, CISSP-ISSP certified security professionals, and seasoned information technology experts can help businesses of any size to integrate Microsoft Office and Microsoft 365 applications into a cohesive solution that offers quick return on investment and results in better business outcomes.
 Progent can help you incorporate Microsoft 365 cloud services such as Exchange Online and SharePoint Online into a hybrid network architecture that seamlessly integrates both on-premises and cloud-hosted resources.

 What's the Difference Between Microsoft Office and Microsoft 365?